ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 The OS reload deletes the automated configuration of vCenter Server and that configuration cannot be restored.

-Only ESXi servers that are part of vCenter Server instances are affected by OS reloads.
-Hosts that are part of VMware vSphere instances are not affected.
+Only ESXi servers that are part of {{site.data.keyword.vcf-auto-short}} instances are affected by OS reloads.
+Hosts that are part of {{site.data.keyword.vcf-flex}} instances are not affected.

 ## How do I place a host in maintenance mode?
 {: #faq_esxi-maint-mode}